 Red Rock Energy Inc. ("the Company") is a Canadian resource company and was established as an Alberta registered Company on April 12th, 2005 with its head office located at Suite 405, 1210-8 Street S.W.
 Calgary, Alberta.
-The Company and its subsidiary are also registered in the province of Saskatchewan, British Columbia and the North West Territories.
+The Company is also registered in the province of Saskatchewan, British Columbia and the North-West Territories.
 The Company's principal assets are mineral properties located in Saskatchewan and oil and gas properties located in British Columbia.
 The Company is engaged in the acquisition, exploration and development of properties for the purpose of producing uranium and oil and gas.
-The ability of the Company to realize the costs it has incurred to date on these and other properties is dependent upon the discovery of economically recoverable reserves, the preservation of the Company's interests therein, on an advantageous basis.
+The ability of the Company to realize the costs it has incurred to date on these and other properties is dependent upon the discovery of economically recoverable reserves, the preservation of the Company's interest in the underlying mining claims, the ability to obtain necessary financing and attain profitable operations, or alternatively, upon the disposal of properties, or the Company's interests therein, on an advantageous basis.

-At June 30, 2016, the Company had a working capital deficit of \$2,542,402 (March 31, 2016 - deficit \$2,468,992) and an accumulated deficit of \$12,289,849 (March 31, 2016 - \$12,225,722).
+At March 31, 2017, the Company had a working capital deficit of \$2,624,198 (March 31, 2016 - deficit \$2,468,992) and an accumulated deficit of \$12,372,943 (March 31, 2016 - \$12,225,722).
 The Company's ability to continue its operations is dependent on the Company's success in developing its mineral and oil and gas interests, obtaining required funds to continue exploration activities and attaining profitable operations.
 The Company plans to meet its future expenditures and obligations by raising funds through a combination of private placements and asset sales while controlling expenditures over the next twelve months.

-These audited consolidated financial statements have been prepared on the basis that the Company will be able to discharge its obligations and realize its assets in the normal course of business at the values at which they are carried in these consolidated financial statements, and that the Company will be able to continue its business activities.
+These audited financial statements have been prepared on the basis that the Company will be able to discharge its obligations and realize its assets in the normal course of business at the values at which they are carried in these financial statements, and that the Company will be able to continue its business activities.
 Management believes that steps being taken will enable the Company to obtain additional capital as its commitments become due.
-However, there is no certainty that the Company will be able to continue as a going concern, in which case the Company may not be able to meet its obligations as they come due or realize its assets at the amounts at which they are carried in these financial statements.
-Should the going concern assumption not be appropriate, certain assets and liability amounts would require adjustment and reclassification and such adjustments may be significant.
+These conditions indicate the existence of material uncertainties that may cast significant doubt regarding the applicability of the going concern assumption.
+These financial statements do not give effect to adjustments that would be necessary to the carrying values and classification of assets and liabilities should the Company be unable to continue as a going concern.
+These adjustments could be material.